 Aarhus Convention

-We are advocating for Scotland to fulfil its legal obligations under the UN Aarhus Convention, an international treaty which enshrines our procedural environmental rights.
+We are advocating for Scotland to fulfil its legal obligations under the UNECE Aarhus Convention, an international treaty which enshrines our procedural environmental rights.

 What is the Aarhus Convention?